Kettukaa/Kettukaa.github.io/_posts/2020-12-25-fox-stylegan.md

 All of this PCA work is possible through [the GANSpace paper](https://arxiv.org/abs/2004.02546) and Erik Härkönen's [GANSpace Notebook](https://colab.research.google.com/github/harskish/ganspace/blob/master/notebooks/Ganspace_colab.ipynb)

 #### Truncation PSI
 Truncation is a parameter that controls the amount of variation in the output space.
 A PSI close to 0 will have little to no variation, whereas >1.0 might be too varied to even have a recognizable fox.
+I found that features like non-red foxes and open mouths do not start to show up frequently until truncation PSI > 0.7

 | Truncation PSI | Random Samples                                    |
 | -------------- | ------------------------------------------------- |